oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	source setup.sh
 	</copy>
 	```
-4. If the previous steps were done correctly, the setup will ask for your OCID.
+4. If you did previous steps correctly, the setup will ask for your OCID.

   	![](images/terminal-user-ocid.png "terminal-user-ocid")